prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 ### <span id="anchor-42"></span>Marathi

-Maharashtra state uses the Shaka calendar, and so the Morphic Field should be calculated according to the Shalivahana Shaka section in Appendix 2.
+Maharashtra state uses the Shaka calendar, and so the Morphic Field should be calculated according to the Shalivahana Shaka.
+Please see the Calendar.md file in the Marathi folder for more information.

 Marathi uses the Balbodh alphabet, which is a slight derivation of the traditional Devanagari.
 The rules for the Hindi language section also